laher/smoosh/README.md

 * `$""` for running external commands. _NOTE: `$()` should be used for running commands inline, as in bash._
 * `|` for piping. _Hopefully, typed pipes for slices._
 * Unicode support.
 * _Maybe_ unicode equivalents for readability.
-You'd type ascii as above and then `-fmt` would reformat to some equivalent like this ...
+You'd type ascii as above and then `-fmt` would reformat to some equivalent like this ... maybe too crazy, eh
 ```
-   echo x 🡒 $"grep 1" ⤸
+   echo x 🡒 $"grep", "1" ⤸
-          ⤷ "out.log" ⤸
+          ⤷ >"out.log" ⤸
-          ⤷ₑ $"tee" "123"
+          ⤷ₑ $"tee", "123"
 ```
 * Go templating in place of bourne-style interpolation
+* Maybe remove parameter commas to increase shellishness

 # Relevant excerpts from 'Writing An Interpreter In Go's README: